ratnaksh12/Data-Driven-Analysis-of-the-Superstore-/README.md

 # Data-Driven-Analysis-of-the-Superstore-
-Utilized Power Query for Superstore dataset cleansing, ensuring data integrity.
-Designed a diverse visual dashboard for insightful sales analysis, identifying top products and regional strengths.
-Implemented DAX query with DATEDIFF for average delivery time assessment.
+Employed Power Query Editor to cleanse and manipulate the Superstore dataset, ensuring data integrity and facilitating accurate analysis.
+ • Designed a comprehensive dashboard utilizing diverse visuals like stacked bar charts, area charts, and maps to communicate key insights.
+ • Gained a valuable understanding of sales performance by category, subcategory, and region, uncovering top-selling products and identifying geographical strengths.
+ • Developed a DAX query using the DATEDIFF function to calculate the average delivery time, enabling assessment of logistics performance and potential optimization strategies.